mayadata-io/culture/PLEDGE.md

 1. Umasankar Mukkara, signed the pledge on 28-Feb-2018.
 2. Vishnu Attur, signed the pledge on 28-Feb-2018.
-3. Kiran Mova, signed the pldege on 01-Mar-2018
+3. Kiran Mova, signed the pledge on 01-Mar-2018.
+4. Ajesh Baby, signed the pledge on 01-Mar-2018.